haron/aerospike-nagios/README.md

-This script monitors multiple Aerospike metrics, represented as a single Nagios service (not to be confused with [aerospike_nagios.py](https://github.com/aerospike/aerospike-nagios), which monitors only one metric per Nagios service.
+This script monitors multiple Aerospike metrics, represented as a single Nagios service (not to be confused with [aerospike_nagios.py](https://github.com/aerospike/aerospike-nagios), which monitors only one metric per Nagios service).

 # Requirements